bahim22/mern-goose/README.md

 2. start the nodejs app via yarn init
 3. create tsconfig.json file
    1. `outDir`: tells the compiler to put the compiled code into the dist/js folder.
-   2. `target`: it specifies the ECMAScript target version when compiling the TypeScript code.
+   2. `target`: it specifies the ECMAScript target version when compiling the TypeScript code
-      1. Here, we target es5 to support all browsers, you can change it to ES6, ES3(it's the default if no target is specified), ES2020, etc.
    3. `module`: it defines the module of the compiled code.
 The module can be Common JS, ES2015, ES2020, etc.
    4. `rootDir`: informs TypeScript to compile every .ts file located in the src folder.
    5. `include`: tells the compiler to include files that are in the src directory and sub-directory.